soapyf/Ashguard-Rules/README.md

 - Prejump must be enabled

 # Banned Equipment
 - All SAC weapons.
-A gun doesnt need 328 textures using 1.28gb of vRam
+A gun doesnt need 328 textures using 1.28gb of vRam and 17 scripts